 To save money, you don’t need to make huge changes to your lifestyle.
 You don’t have to somehow find a job earning 5 times your current salary.
 What you need is a few realistic, do-able lifestyle tweaks – one of which is to simply make the decision and commit to saving some money.

-If you are just starting out OR you already have a house and good savings, the ideas below can make a difference to your savings and your future security.
+If you are just starting out OR you already have a house and some savings, the ideas below can make a big difference to your savings and your future security.

 How much should I save?